Key Benefits of the Randox Cannabinoids reagent

 - Dedicated controls and calibrators available

-- On board stability of 28 days at approximately +10°C
+- Open vial stability: 28 days when stored at approximately +10°C

 What is the Cannabinoids assay used for?